hawc2/collections-as-data-notebooks/README.md

 For an introduction to Jupyter Notebooks for digital methods in GLAM (Galleries, Libraries, and Museums), see the [GLAM Workbench](https://glam-workbench.github.io/getting-started/).
 The GLAM Workbench is the most exhaustive collection of Collections as Data Notebooks currently available.
 Mostly based off of materials in Australia and New Zealand National Libraries, their [Github repo](https://github.com/GLAM-Workbench) is the easiest way to access their notebooks directly.
 All operational notebooks from the site will be added to this list.

+One long-term goal is to convert as many of these as possible to Google Colab notebooks for improving reproducibility.

 # Contents

 [Metadata](#metadata)